fbpx

 • Option to add Q&A sessions and a group forum

-• Group Management dashboard to add, remove, and email students, and view their progress
+• Group Management dashboard to add your students and view their progress

 • Full scale technical support